German Bund yields near 2014 lows on Iraq worries

 LONDON, June 25 (Reuters) - German government bond yields fell towards their lowest levels this year on Wednesday as worries over violence in Iraq pushed investors towards assets perceived as safe havens.

-German 10-year Bund yields fell 1.5 basis point to 1.31 percent just above this year's low of 1.285 percent.
-Bund futures were 18 ticks higher at 146.29, having risen by almost two points in the past two weeks.
+German 10-year Bund yields fell 3 basis points to 1.29 percent, just above this year's low of 1.28 percent.
+Bund futures were 35 ticks higher at 146.46, having risen by almost two points in the past two weeks.

-Yields on the euro zone's lowest-rated bonds were a tad higher as investors made room on their books before debt sales in Italy.
+Yields on the euro zone's lowest-rated bonds edged higher as investors made room in their books for Italy's debt sales.

-The Treasury plans to sell up to 3.5 billion euros of inflation-linked debt and zero-coupon bonds later in the day and up to 8 billion euros of bonds on Friday.
+The Treasury sold 3.5 billion euros of inflation-linked debt and zero-coupon bonds and plans to offer up to 8 billion of bonds on Friday.

 Italy has completed more than 60 percent of its 2014 funding programme, while Spain has completed more than 70 percent of its plan as the bloc's most indebted governments try to exploit record low borrowing costs to build financing buffers.